 The website has the correct picture and information.

 Monthly Property Packages

-Use the Property Program Catalog to send general property items like jewelry, electronics, health and beauty products, shoes, etc., to an inmate.
+Use the Property Program Catalog to send general property items like jewelry, electronics, health and beauty products, shoes, etc., to an incarcerated individual.

 Faith Item Packages

-Use the Faith Items Program Catalog to send faith related head coverings, incense, medallions, pendants, clothing items, etc., to an inmate.
+Use the Faith Items Program Catalog to send faith related head coverings, incense, medallions, pendants, clothing items, etc., to an incarcerated individual.